How to Recognize Early Signs of Executive Functioning Disorder

 Executive Dysfunction Causes

-Executive dysfunctions could be the result of differences in the prefrontal cortex.
+Executive dysfunctions may be the result of differences in the prefrontal cortex.
 A study found that people with disorders, diseases, or injuries that damage that area of the brain are more prone to difficulties with executive functioning (ASHA 2016).

-Diagnosing Executive Function Disorder
+Diagnosing Executive Function Disorder (EFD)

 An EFD evaluation typically begins with an exam or evaluation to rule out other conditions with similar symptoms.